franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- **FIX** Clicking on 'My Chats' button will remove the filters buttons.
 - Implement something to create Group-like Chats.
 - Rework Chat model in order to act as a Group:
   - Add 'Photo' field to Chat model (fro group functionalities).